buptlishantao/xbob.paper.tpami2013/README.rst

 following the steps described below.

-Be aware that all the scripts provide several optional arguments that are very useful if you wish at using your own features or your own parameters.
+Be aware that all the scripts provide several optional arguments that are very useful if you wish to use your own features or your own parameters.

 Keep in mind that the results published in the paper were obtained with